 If you are trying to make a good-looking surface, use as large a diameter cutter as is practical.
 While a fly cutter can surface a large area in one pass, we do not recommend their use on the mini mill.
-If the single point tool in the fly cutter catches on the work, it almost guarantees that the mini mill will break a gear.
 It is prudent to use a smaller diameter cutter, such as an indexable end mill for surfacing.